News Brief: Reopening States, Jobless Claims, India's COVID-19 Crisis

 (SOUNDBITE OF ARCHIVED RECORDING)

-MARTIN: We've got NPR national political correspondent Mara Liasson with us this morning.
-Hi, Mara.
+INSKEEP: NPR national political correspondent Mara Liasson is with us.
+Mara, good morning.

 LIASSON: Thank you.

 INSKEEP: Today, we get another measure of the economic damage from the pandemic.